 Who can apply

-We welcome applications from both early career and established researchers in all fields that complement and enlarge the SOS research portfolio and strengthen our collocations among researchers within but also outside Åbo Akademi University.
+We welcome applications from both early career and established researchers in all fields that complement and enlarge the SOS research portfolio and strengthen our collocations among researchers within and beyond Åbo Akademi University.

-Proponents may – but do not have to – be affiliated with the ÅAU profiling area The Sea and/or SOS.
-However, each application must involve at least one person employed by or in a grant agreement with ÅAU.
 Applications that link SOS partners across various universities are particularly welcomed.

-Each proposed project can have exactly one lead and a maximum of three co-proponents.
-Proponents can only lead one project and participate in a maximum of three project proposals.
+Each proposed project can have exactly one lead and a maximum of three co-applicants.
+Applicants can only lead one project and participate in a maximum of three project proposals.

 Online Consultations